-There are two approaches to treatment and management.
+There are 2 approaches to treatment and management.
 Once you have a diagnosis, managing your disease can be done either through lifestyle changes, or with medication and insulin.
 As the disease progresses and isn’t managed through lifestyle changes, the more medications you will have to take, and then eventually insulin.

-Diabetes management and mitigation is a three-stage process: prevention, management, and complications.
+Diabetes management and mitigation is a 3-stage process: prevention, management, and complications.

 If diabetes goes untreated, over time your body will not manage your blood sugar and the insulin that your body produces won’t work very well.
 This has the potential to create complications related to diabetes, and not necessarily diabetes itself.

 Usually people develop heart disease, but there are other complications such as neuropathy, which affects the nerves in your extremities and can result in amputations.
 People also have the risk of losing their eyesight if their diabetes isn’t managed very well.

 To avoid the risk of diabetes complications, ensure you integrate healthy eating and active living into your life.
 Learn more about diabetes, risks and warning signs.